csblab23/TNBC_AAP/README.md

 5. *Figure 5/* – Code and data for reproducing the results in Figure panel 5 related to the construction of multiple risk assessment models using different feature sets.

 Each directory contains a dedicated README file that provides information about the scripts and data files included within it.

+The larger data files have been deposited on Zenodo and can be accessed through https://doi.org/10.5281/zenodo.16538303.